oussama-he/vuejs-note-app/README.md

 Contributions are welcome to improve the project.

 ### License
-Any one has the right to use this project in accordance with Islamic law and its values.
+Anyone has the right to use this project in accordance with Islamic law and its values.